xiaonia/kotlin-web-site/pages/docs/reference/delegated-properties.md

 ## Local Delegated Properties (since 1.1)

-You can declare local variables as delegated properties.
+<span style="color=red;">You can declare local variables as delegated properties.
-For instance, you can make a local variable lazy:
+For instance, you can make a local variable lazy:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>